mrpollo/homebrew-plotjuggler/README.md

 Pre-compiled bottles are automatically built and distributed for:

-- **macOS 13** (Ventura) - Intel
 - **macOS 14** (Sonoma) - Apple Silicon
 - **macOS 15** (Sequoia) - Apple Silicon
 - **Ubuntu 22.04** - Linux x86_64

-Bottles provide fast installation without needing to compile from source.
+**Note:** Intel Mac users will need to build from source.
+The formula is tested on macOS 13 (Intel) to ensure compatibility.

 ## Usage